stanwood/framework-network-android/README.md

 The constructors are nearly the same, but the `AnonymousAuthenticator` also accepts an optional instance of `AuthenticatedAuthenticator`.
 You can pass an instance here and the `AnonymousAuthenticator` will attempt to use the authenticated token if the user is signed in (determined via `AuthenticationProvider.isUserSignedIn()`).
 You can pass `null` here if you don't have means for authenticated authentication or your API doesn't support accessing certain endpoints with authenticated tokens.

+*Make sure to implement an own subclass of `AuthenticationProvider` and don't reuse a probably already existing one from the authenticated case!*

 #### _Auth_ tips and tricks